-Operations FMP is a management services firm that predominantly works in the federal sector.
+FMP is a management services firm that predominantly works in the federal sector.

-Customers FMP's customers are primarily federal government agencies.
+FMP's customers are primarily federal government agencies.

-Contribution Summary Alaris contributed US\$36.5 million to FMP in April 2023 in exchange for: (i) US\$30.5 million of preferred equity and (ii) US\$6.0 million in exchange for a minority ownership of the common equity in FMP.
-FMP may pay a portion of its Distribution, subject to a maximum of 3% of the contributed capital in any year, as a payment-in-kind, as long as it pays any amounts subject to the PIK every three years.
-Alaris will contribute a further US\$3.5 million to FMP in a second tranche if FMP achieves certain financial hurdles.
+Alaris contributed US\$36.5 million to FMP in April 2023 in exchange for: (i) US\$30.5 million of preferred equity and (ii) US\$6.0 million in exchange for a minority ownership of the common equity in FMP.
+In June 2024 Alaris contributed an additional US\$3.5 million in exchange for additional preferred equity, as agreed to as a follow-on commitment as part of the initial investment in April 2023.